product image

 Michael Bienhorn

-Michael Wilton (Queensrych)
+Michael Wilton (Queensrÿche)

-Micheal Brauer - Sony Studios NYC
+Micheal Brauer (Sony Studios NYC)

-Mick Hughes - Metallica FOH Engineer
+Mick Hughes (Metallica FOH engineer)

-Mike Keating (Sting, Bush, Springstein live)
+Mike Keating (Sting, Bush, Springsteen live)

-Mike Shipley
+Mike Shipley (Millbrook Sound)

 Mitch Goldfarb